 Our work is to engage and enhance the knowledge of military parents in navigating educational and medical systems.
 In this role, you would contribute your excellent facilitation, training, and presentation skills to provide essential information for military parents while ensuring equitable and inclusive workshops at US and overseas installations.
-PAVE is seeking reliable, proficient instructors for this part-time position who are military parents of an exceptional family member to join our team!
+PAVE is seeking reliable, proficient instructors for this casual* position who are military parents of an exceptional family member to join our team!

 Skills, Knowledge and Abilities:

-- Demonstrated experience of providing training for adult learners
+- Demonstrated experience of providing training for adult learners in person and virtually

 - Ability to work collaboratively and efficiently with other trainers, military personnel, and attendees

-- Requires a high degree of computer proficiency
+- Requires a high degree of computer proficiency (Zoom, Microsoft Teams)

-- Demonstrated training or presentation experience for large and small groups
+- Demonstrated training or presentation experience for large and small groups (in-seat and virtual)

 - Proven facilitation abilities